fstonedahl/RayTracing-Extension/README.md

     NETLOGO=/Applications/NetLogo\\\ 5.0beta2 make raytracing.zip

-If compilation succeeds, `raytracing.jar` and `raytracing.zip` (containing everything needed to distribute the extension)
+If compilation succeeds, `raytracing.jar` and `raytracing.zip` (containing everything needed to distribute the extension) should be created.

 ## Credits